chrisssssss323/Physical-Verification-using-Skywater-130nm/README.md

 The workshop focusses on getting students to learn about DRC/LVS using Skywater 130nm technology.
 Although this is a mid-advance course; me, as a newbie,  could learn many things related to the physical verification process.
 Any doubt or query was instantly resolved by the heads and well as my peers.
+(Pictures used in the documentation are created by Tim Edwards and VSD.)

 ## DAY 1